enriqc3/CMPS-3240-Loop-Unrolling/README.md

 $ gcc -O0 -Wall -o unrolled2.out unroll2.c
 ```

 or use the `make unrolled2.out` target.
-On my machine I get an average of 0.815 seconds, compared to the baseline of 0.823, which is a roughly 1% improvement.
-TODO: Get real numbers
+On my machine I get an average of 0.033 seconds, compared to the baseline of 0.043, which is a roughly 30% improvement.
+This point is most likely where you would use unrolling in production.
+However, since this is an assembly class we will want to see if we can do even better.

 ## Approach